-More detailed information regarding how graduation and dropout rates are calculated for a school can be found on the Michigan Cohort Graduation and Dropout Reports page, under Help and Training on the CEPI website, where you'll find a complete guide to understanding the Grad/Dropout rate report along with frequently asked questions.
+More detailed information regarding how graduation and dropout rates are calculated for a school can be found on CEPI’s Michigan Cohort Graduation and Dropout Reports web page.
+Under Help and Training you'll find a complete guide to understanding the Grad/Dropout rate report along with frequently asked questions.
 For more information on how we validate Grad/Dropout data, see the MI School Data How-Tos and News blog.

-To protect the privacy of individual students, the Center for Educational Performance and Information (CEPI) uses data suppression rules.
+To protect the privacy of individual students, CEPI uses data suppression rules.
 Whenever report settings would yield fewer than 10 students, less than 5 percent, or over 95 percent in any grouping, the data will not display.